elusivecodes/FrostColor/README.md

 #### From Brightness

-If you are creating a greyscale color, you can alternatively enter a single `brightness` value between 0 and 100.
+- `brightness` is a number between 0 and 100.

-Again, the `alpha` argument can be omitted for a default value of 1.
+- `alpha` is a number between 0 and 1, and will default to 1 if it is omitted.

 ```javascript
 const color = new Color(brightness, alpha);